Pupppppxz/Flutter---Football-app/README.md

 A new Flutter project.

 ## Getting Started
+# command
-# command : flutter run
+run project : flutter run

 This project is a starting point for a Flutter application.